-CHIROPRACTIC HYGIENE CARE
+CHIROPRACTIC CARE INFO

 Chiropractic was founded on the philosophy that given good nutrition and exercise and a freely functioning nervous system the human body has the capacity to maintain a healthy state of being.
 Through a feedback mechanism with the spinal nerves the brain directs and controls all the functions of the body.
 When there is dysfunction in the spine then there is interference with the brain and the body tissues ability to communicate with each other.
 When this communication system breaks down then malfunction of the body tissues follows and eventually disease may set in.
 Of course there are exceptions to this philosophy when considering heredity and genetic conditions, but even these people have spines and their overall health will suffer if spinal interference occurs.